Fajar-RahmadJaya/KeyTik/README.md

 global isClicking := false

-$e:: ; Change this if you want to change hold 'e' for condition to do autoclicker {
+$e:: ; Change this if you want to change hold 'e' for condition to do auto clicker {
     global isClicking
     isClicking := true